-These expectations with a lack of background create a problem when we are expected to teach grammar.
+These expectations combined with a lack of background create a problem when we are expected to teach grammar.

 I have sympathy for this situation.
 I once was this situation.

 I attended school in the 1980s and 1990s.
 I don’t recall doing much “grammar.”
 I remember a few worksheets and corrections on my writing.
 We didn’t study the specifics of language.